dynamojinz/sce_lawsuit/README.md

 Sce Landinfo Management System
 ==============================
-Only used for Sce Landinfo management and tracking.
+Only used for SCE lawsuit  management and tracking.